steevedeadpool/steevedeadpool/README.md

 - 👀 I’m interested in ... javascript and website making
 - 🌱 I’m currently learning ... javascript
 - 💞️ I’m looking to collaborate on ... js
 - 📫 How to reach me ...
-DISCROD : STEEVEDEADPOOL
+Discord : STEEVEDEADPOOL

 <!---
 steevedeadpool/steevedeadpool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.